elliotmangini/blog-agile-01/README.md

 <h2>Review</h2>

-Agile Project Management is a flexible approach to building a project.
-Think of this as the scope immediately above our Scrum practices.
+Agile Project Management is a flexible approach to building a project that utilizes Scrum.

 <ul>
     <li>Project Planning - Breaking the project into tasks, sprints, and estimating timeframes.</li>